-Vegan twice baked yams 🌱 The simple yam or sweet potato just doubled its deliciousness!
-Wait until you take a bite of one of these warm from the oven.
-They’re healthy, easy to make, yummy – yammy goodness!
+Vegan Twice-Baked Yams 🌱 The simple yam (or sweet potato) just doubled its deliciousness!
+Wait until you take a bite of one of these hot from the oven.
+They’re easy to make, yummy yammy goodness!

 This post may contain affiliate links.
 I may earn from purchases at no additional cost to you.

-Yum yams!!
-When I was a kid, we would have yams one time a year, at Thanksgiving.
+When I was a kid, we would have yams one time a year, on Thanksgiving.
 My mom would always prepare them the same way – covered in loads of butter, brown sugar, and marshmallows.
 Her ‘candied yams’ were just that – super sweet.
 More like a dessert than a side dish, it’s no wonder we ate them only once every twelve months.

-We enjoy preparing these twice-baked yams year-round, but they are also perfectly suited for any Thanksgiving feast.
+This delicious vegan twice baked yams recipe makes a perfectly satisfying simple main or side dish.
+I love serving them not just at Thanksgiving, but all year-round.
+Subtly sweet with a hint of spice – they pair beautifully with everything from braised tofu to veggie burgers.
+They are also perfectly suited for any Thanksgiving feast.
 Not only are they a healthier alternative to traditional candied yams, they’ll look amazing on your table!

 Yams or Sweet Potatoes?